sc-ventures/cloudbreak-documentation/docs/images.md

     cd /var/lib/cloudbreak-deployment
 2. Edit the Profile file:
     vi Profile
-2. Add export CB_IMAGE_CATALOG_URL and set it to the location of your JSON file which declares your custom images.
+2. Add `export CB_IMAGE_CATALOG_URL` to the file and set it to the location of your JSON file which declares your custom images.
 Its value can be:
     * A **URL** of a remote file that is reachable by Cloudbreak through HTTP/HTTPS or
     * A **PATH** to the file, relative to the /var/lib/cloudbreak-deployment/etc directory on the Cloudbreak host.
 For example: `export CB_IMAGE_CATALOG_URL=custom-image-catalog.json`
-3. Save the Profile file and restart Cloudbreak:
+3. Save the Profile file.
+4. Navigate back to the Cloudbrak deployment directory and restart Cloudbreak:
-    ```cbd restart```
+    <pre>cd ..
+cbd restart</pre>

 ### Select a Custom Image When Creating a Cluster